Vegan Stuffed Mushrooms

 Freeze: Stuffed mushrooms freeze well and can be stored in an airtight bag in the freezer for up to 3 months.
 You can reheat them directly from the freezer.

-Yes, if you want to prep these before a party or holiday meal, simply prepare and stuff the mushrooms, then cover and store them in the fridge for up to 24 hours before baking.
+Yes, if you want to prep these before a party or holiday meal, simply stuff the mushrooms, cover, and store them in the fridge for up to 24 hours before baking.

 Vegan Stuffed Mushrooms